stefanmueller74/SEBC-2/storage/labs/1_terasort_tests.md

 </code></pre>

-### Cut by two, we could also adjust the memory of the mapper, the allocation of cores, cache some data, use spark, increase the number of reducers
+### Cut by two, we could also adjust the memory of the mapper, the allocation of cores, cache some data, use spark, increase the number of reducers and probably add a bit more memory to sort and shuffle phase